 The Nabataean People

 In the ancient time, the people who dominated the area south of Be'er Sheva were the Nabataean. the Nabataean were nomad people from Arabia who were expert for survival in the desert.
-They became rich and famous for the Incense route they created. because of their knowledge in desert survival, they manage to cross the desert from Yemen to the Mediterranean delivering high value goods like spices and perfumes.
+They became rich and famous for the Incense route they created. because of their knowledge of desert survival, they manage to cross the desert from Yemen to the Mediterranean delivering high-value goods like spices and perfumes.